SharpGDX/SharpGDX.github.io/_preferences/preferences.md

 The file is named whatever you passed to `GDX.App.GetPreferences()`.

 This is useful to know if you want to change or delete them manually for testing.

-On Android, the system's [SharedPreferences](https://developer.android.com/reference/android/content/SharedPreferences) class is used.
-This means preferences will survive app updates, but are deleted when the app is uninstalled.

-On iOS, an NSMutableDictionary will be written to the given file. [per [javadocs](https://javadoc.io/doc/com.badlogicgames.gdx/gdx/latest/com/badlogic/gdx/Preferences.html)]